Discerning the narrative of the Fondaco dei Tedeschi murals:

 Lives of the Artists, p.
 275

-It is uncommon to find Mercury prepubescent and winged - iconographically he was generally cast as a bearded youth.
-Only here and in the Sacred and Profane Love is he represented as a winged babe.
+It is uncommon to find Mercury prepubescent and winged - iconographically he was generally cast as a bearded youth, yet in the Sacred and Profane Love and here Mercury is represented as a winged babe.

 As the murals on the Fondaco were documented to have been given to Giorgione to execute, Giorgione can be considered as the author of this peculiar iconological take, both on the Fondaco and in the Sacred and Profane Love.